mattrude/random-image-block/readme.txt

 If you would like to help translating this plugin, or you see a problem with the current translation, please see my [Translation](http://translate.mattrude.com/projects/random-image-block) page, and/or [contact me](http://mattrude.com/contact-me/).

-= Wanted Features =

-* Allow to select what items to display in widget.
-* Allow to run the whole thing via a function and/or shortcode.

 == Installation ==
 As with most WordPress plugins, there is two ways of installing this plugin.